When do bailiffs turn up after the Warrant has been issued?

 A "business day" means any day except Saturday, Sunday, a bank holiday, Good Friday or Christmas Day.[6]

-Together, this means there are about 11 days between the date of issue printed on the Notice of Enforcement to the earliest date the bailiffs can turn up.
+Together, this means there are usually about 18 days between the date of issue printed on the Notice of Enforcement and the earliest date the bailiffs can turn up, depending on posting and excluded days.
+If a debt advice provider requests an extension, the compliance period may run to at least 28 clear days from the date the Notice of Enforcement was given.

 If the bailiff takes control of goods, or clamps a car before this time limit has lapsed, the debtor recover damages for the breach.[7][8]